 2. What Should Be Done Before Considering Laser Resurfacing?

 At The Aesthetics Centre, it is protocol that we review your medical history, conduct a physical examination and discuss your expectations.
 Potential patients with a history of herpes infections would have to be prescribed with an antiviral medication before and after the treatment to prevent any recurrence.
-Excessive sun exposure must also be avoided prior to Pigment Removal treatment.
+It is advised that patients avoid excessive sun exposure prior to Pigment Removal treatment.

 3. Who Is A Candidate For Laser Resurfacing?